nustalgic/Loan-Qualifier/README.md

 * [fire] - (https://github.com/google/python-fire) - Helps with the design of modular app building.

-* [questionary] - https://github.com/tmbo/questionary - Grants you with the ability to to pull and compare data to get a desired outcome.
+* [questionary] - (https://github.com/tmbo/questionary) - Grants you with the ability to to pull and compare data to get a desired outcome.
 In this case the amount of loans someone qualifies for.

 ---

 ## Installation Guide

-In order for the Loan Qualifer to operate properly you'll need to run the following commands
+In order for the Loan Qualifer to operate properly you'll need to run the following commands.

 ```
 pip install fire